Are there credit cards for people with poor credit histories?

 If your credit card application is denied, the best thing you can do is research other credit cards that are more likely to accept you.
 Your credit score may drop a few points because of the hard inquiry on your credit report from the application, but the damage is minimal and easy to repair.

 If you’re having trouble getting accepted for credit cards for people with poor credit, consider applying for a secured card instead, if you haven’t already.
-You could also see if a family member will add you as an authorized user on their account, which will help you to raise your credit score so you’re more likely to be accepted for your own card.
+You could also see if a family member will add you as an authorized user on their account, which may help you to raise your credit score so you’re more likely to be accepted for your own card.

 How can I properly use my credit card to ensure my credit score goes up?